Should I Take A Stand-up Comedy Workshop Or Class?

 The most successful comedians often have a natural talent for making others laugh, and while a stand-up comedy workshop can provide some guidance, it cannot provide this talent.
 What a workshop can do is offer a structured environment to hone material and refine a comedic voice.

-But, with that being said, taking a workshop can be a valuable experience for anyone looking to develop as a comedian for the reasons that I already mentioned.
+Taking a workshop can be a valuable experience for anyone looking to develop as a comedian for the reasons that I already mentioned.

-At the end of the day, a stand-up comedy workshop or class can be a valuable tool for anyone looking to develop their skills as a comedian, it is highly unlikely because most stand-up comedy teachers can’t teach what a person needs to know in order to tap into their already developed comedy talent.
+At the end of the day, a stand-up comedy workshop or class can be a valuable tool for anyone looking to develop their skills as a comedian, but it is highly unlikely because most stand-up comedy teachers can’t teach what a person needs to know in order to tap into their already developed comedy talent.

 Whether you choose to take a workshop or not, remember that the key to success is to be true to yourself.